 Montreal is the second-most populous city in Canada and the most populous city in the Canadian province of Quebec.
-The city is centred on the Island of Montreal, which got its name from the same origin as the city.
+The city is centred on the Island of Montreal, which got its name from the exact origin of the city.

-Summers are warm to hot and humid with a daily maximum average of 26 to 27 °C (79 to 81 °F) in July; temperatures in excess of 30 °C (86 °F) are common.
-Winters in Montreal bring cold, snowy, windy, and at times, icy weather.
+Summers are warm to hot and humid, with a daily maximum average of 26 to 27 °C (79 to 81 °F) in July; temperatures over 30 °C (86 °F) are typical.
+Winter in Montreal brings cold, snowy, windy, and sometimes icy weather.

 Life in Montreal